Add a little fall flavor back to your life with these Keto Pumpkin Pancakes that are made with almond flour and turn out fluffy and light.

 The only difference between these and regular pancakes is one that I’ve come to expect from almond flour.
 The texture is more mealy, because the almond flour isn’t as finely ground as white flour.

 If you can handle that difference, you’re all set!
-I use Log Cabin sugar-free syrup for the topping, along with a little butter or whipped cream for garnish, and a dusting of freshly ground nutmeg.
+I use keto maple syrup from Wholesome Yum for the topping, along with a little butter or whipped cream for garnish, and a dusting of freshly ground nutmeg.

 What Pumpkin to Use